 It is true however that teenagers have a lot going on and therefore may get down.
 If a young person is constantly feeling down, it’s not something we should put down to their age.
 Teenagers aren’t naturally down all the time.
 It's worth checking in with them.
 Maybe there’s something that might help their low mood.

 ‘Always glued to a screen, teenagers’.
 Really?
 We’re not sure Greta even has a phone.
 And those who do use their phones, well, they grew up with social media so cut them some slack.
 Maybe they’re doing something creative.

 We shouldn't just assume they’re playing Candy Crush because we spent a year of commuting trying to get to level 5000.

 If they are on their phone more than usual, it's worth paying attention to how they behave.
 Are they overly secretive?
 Do they appear controlled by their phone?
 Do they get anxious or appear worried when messages come in?

 These are not just typical teenage behaviours.
 They could be a sign that the young person is in a dangerous relationship.
 Talk to them, show an interest in their life and try notice when things don’t seem right.

 Not 'just a teenage thing'

 Clearly not all teenagers are the same.
-Some sleep in more than others, some might behave selfishly.
+Some sleep in more than others, some love social media, some don't.
 But rather than dismiss them as teenage things, we need to look beyond the behaviour.
 What’s going on in their lives?
 How can we be there for them?

 For 140 years we have been helping young people cope with the difficulties life throws at them.
+We listen.
 We fight for their hope and happiness when society fails them.
-When some people dismiss outbursts as 'just a teenage thing', we listen and find out the problem.